DragN0007/Overhauled-Livestock/README.md

 -Player is not positioned correctly on horse 'Bow' emote.

 -Hundreds of O-Bees spawning from hives
-(if you come across this one, do /kill on them and destroy the hive)
+(if you come across this one, do /kill on them and destroy the hive.
+You can also fix this by turning off O-Bees in the config.)

 -O-Horses replacing Mystic Mounts creatures and spawning in huge amounts.
 Can't/ won't fix this on our end.